 When we sell software licenses in a multiple element arrangement and we have vendor-specific objective evidence ("VSOE") of fair value for the undelivered element, we recognize sales revenue on the date we ship the product, using the residual method, deferring the unearned portion of revenue due to the applicable undelivered elements.
 We base VSOE of fair value for our maintenance, training and installation services on the prices charged for these services when sold separately.
 Generally, we restrict the undelivered elements for our multiple element arrangements with a customer to post-contract support, training and installation services.
 We apply the VSOE of fair value for the undelivered elements to allocate the amount of revenue to them.
 We recognize deferred revenue due to undelivered elements ratably on a straight-line basis over the service period (typically one year) or when we complete the service.
-When we cannot determine VSOE of fair value for the undelivered element.
+When we cannot determine VSOE of fair value for the undelivered element, we generally recognize sales revenue on the entire arrangement ratably on a straight-line basis over the service period (typically one year) or when we complete the service.
+When we cannot determine VSOE of fair value for the undelivered element, we generally recognize sales revenue on the entire arrangement ratably on a straight-line basis over the service period of the undelivered element.
 We believe that our training and installation services are not essential to the functionality of our products, as third parties or customers themselves can provide these services.